How Is My Application Essay Used in Admission?

 Collegewise of Millburn

-Many students think that the college essay is where they argue their case for admission.
-There is a temptation to list every single one of your accomplishments and involvements throughout high school to demonstrate that you are admissible.
+Many students think the college essay is where they argue their case for admission.
+There's a temptation to list every single one of your accomplishments and involvements throughout high school to demonstrate that you are admissible.
 But students who approach the college essay this way are failing to see its role in the college admission process.

-The college essay is not about proving your worthiness to attend the colleges to which you are applying.
-It is not about showing off your greatest accomplishments.
-College admission officers look at your transcript to determine whether or not you are academically prepared.
+The college essay is not about proving your worthiness to attend the colleges to which you are applying, and it's not about showing off your greatest accomplishments.
+College admission officers look at your transcript to determine whether or not you're academically prepared.
 In addition to your transcript, they look at your standardized test scores, letters of recommendation, and activities to make a decision about whether or not you meet the standards of the college.